Frequently Asked Questions

 An internship is a chance to try out a prospective career and to gain professional work experience.
 This is an opportunity to see if your interests match your experience.
 You can work with professionals and gain day to day knowledge of your field.

 Where do I find information about specific internships?

 Start with a discussion about your internship interests with your faculty advisor, other faculty in your major department or a career counselor.
-You can visit the Mills College Career Services website to review online internship lists.
-If you are interested in a particular organization, visit their website directly, and/or you may want to see if a Mills' alumna is affiliated with the organziation and conduct an information interview with her.
+You can visit the Mills College Career Services Office webpages to review online internship lists.
+If you are interested in a particular organization, visit their website directly, and/or you may want to see if a Mills alumna is affiliated with the organziation and conduct an information interview with her.

 What if I am not a junior or senior?